 Disclaimer: This article is for general information purposes only.
-Attempts have been made to ensure it's accuracy (as of 2014), but Visit Turks and Caicos Islands and it's editors accept no liability for the use or application of this information.
+Attempts have been made to ensure its accuracy (as of 2018), but Visit Turks and Caicos Islands and its editors accept no liability for the use or application of this information.

-This article will attempt to provide you with unbiased facts regarding regional and local crime information to help you better plan your vacation.
+This article will attempt to provide you with unbiased facts regarding regional and national crime.

 Yes and no. It depends on what you consider to be safe, what exactly you choose to do on your vacation, when you do it, and how you do it.

 The Turks and Caicos Islands is one of the safest countries in the Caribbean and overall crime is equatable with large North American cities such as New York or Miami.
 However, being one of the safest Caribbean countries doesn't necessarily mean a lot when you're competing with the significant crime problems of places such as Jamaica or the Bahamas.

 The Turks and Caicos has several inhabited islands.
 The vast majority of crime occurs on the main populated island of Providenciales.

 Officers from the Royal Turks and Caicos Islands Police Force visit the scene of an auto accident.

 Crime against tourists definitely occurs in the Turks and Caicos.
 The country received 1,407,313 visitors in 2014.
 971,838 of these were cruise ships guests who only visit for a few hours on Grand Turk.
 Very little crime is committed against Grand Turk cruise ship visitors.

 Of the 435,475 non-cruise guests, nearly all stay for multiple days on Providenciales.
 The following mainly applies to guests staying overnight on Providenciales.